 New hair growth after suffering from baldness or thinning hair can provide a youthful look for patients.
 The thought of not having to wear a wig or hairpiece is attractive to patients willing to wait for the time it can take for natural hair to restore itself via hair restoration.

 Any healthy person who doesn't like their thinning hair, balding areas, and receding hairline might be a good candidate for hair restoration.
-However, those patients must possess enough hair follicles in the donor area in order to have it transplanted to other areas on the scalp.
+However, those patients must possess enough hair follicles in the donor area to have it transplanted to other areas on the scalp.

 Based on the type of hair transplantation procedure used, varying candidates may be ideal for the surgery.
 For example, the ARTAS system is great for males who have straight black or brown hair - but could be FDA-approved for females in the future.